 Writing Tool Organizer

 Keep your pencils and writing tools organized in pencil cups or containers with sections.
-This is my favorite tool for keeping supplies separate and looking nice!
+This is my favorite tool for keeping supplies separate and organized!

 Corkboard

-You may choose to use a corkboard or bulletin board to display your writing posters and prompts.
-You can have things clipped to the board, to make it easy to change out when needed.
+You may use a corkboard or bulletin board to display your writing clippings.
+You can have things clipped to the board, which makes it easy to change them out when needed.

-You may choose to use these to clip your writing posters, rather than tacks or staples, onto the corkboard.
+You may choose to use these to clip your writing posters onto the corkboard rather than tacks or staples.
 Anything to save some time!

 How to Introduce the Writing Center

 It is important to introduce students to the writing center BEFORE sending them there to write!
-Make sure to model the process by which they go through when they get to the center.
+Make sure to model the process they go through when they get to the center.

 Start by showing them what’s included and how each item can support them.
 Show them the supplies and where to find each item.